Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Main Results

 \subsection{Policy effects on waste demands}

-I begin my empirical analysis by estimating unit level causal effects of prices on demands for unsorted, recycling, and total waste per capita (UW, RW, TW, respectively).
-In this section, I focus the attention on elasticities in the third policy year in order to have a closer estimate to the long-term effects of PAYT.\footnote{I analyze the dynamics of price effects in Section \ref{sec:welf}.
+I begin my empirical analysis by estimating the CAPE function in equation (\ref{eq:rlearner}), namely, I estimate municipal level causal effects of prices on demands for unsorted, recycling, and total waste per capita (UW, RW, TW, respectively).
+In this section, I focus the attention on causal effects in the third policy year in order to have a closer estimate to the long-term effects of PAYT.\footnote{I analyze the dynamics of price effects in Section \ref{sec:welf}.
 One caveat is that these elasticities cannot be estimated for late adopters.
 Reassuringly, there are no statistically significant differences in the price effect distribution of early and late adopters in the first two policy years.} I run separate random forests for each waste outcome: UW, RW, and TW (for robustness).
-Figure \ref{fig:main0} presents the distribution of the estimated semi-elasticities of waste demands for all municipalities in the sample.
+Figure \ref{fig:main0} presents the CAPE distribution for all municipalities in the sample.
+Price effects are estimated as price semi-elasticities of waste demands.
 All estimates are statistically different from zero (p-values $<$ 0.01).
-The hypothesis of effect homogeneity is rejected for all outcomes and policy years.\footnote{ See Levene's tests (\citeyear{Levene1960}) and heuristics \citep{athey2017} in Appendix \ref{Sec:appendixC:het}.}
+The hypothesis of effect homogeneity is rejected for all outcomes and policy years.\footnote{See Levene's tests (\citeyear{Levene1960}) and heuristics \citep{athey2017} in Appendix \ref{Sec:appendixC:het}.}

 The estimated price effects on waste demands for UW and RW are large in magnitude.
 I use the estimated CAPE to compute factual and counterfactual waste amounts, and the percent (causal) change in waste relative to the counterfactual.
 I find that prices cause an annual UW decline of 50\% on average.
 This reduction is mainly driven by an average RW increase of 32\% and, to a lesser extent, by an average TW reduction of 5\%.\footnote{This corresponds to -110 kg (UW), +80 kg (RW) and -25 kg (TW) per capita.
-Thereby, estimates from separate forests are consistent with each other ($CATE_{TW} \approx CATE_{UW}+CATE_{RW}$).} The large substitution effect of UW with RW caused by the policy, therefore, represents a strong change in waste behaviors.
+Thereby, estimates from separate forests are consistent with each other ($CATE_{TW} \approx CATE_{UW}+CATE_{RW}$).
+Also note that the low variance of the effects on TW in Figure \ref{fig:main0} is due to the high and negative correlation between the effects on UW and RW.} The large substitution effect of UW with RW caused by the policy, therefore, represents a strong change in waste behaviors.